Soccer in Canada: 1980–1999

 Also in 1986, four Canadian national team players were guilty of taking bribes in a match-fixing scandal at the Merlion Cup in Singapore.
 The Canadian Soccer Association suspended Chris Cheuden, Hector Marinaro, David Norman and Igor Vrablic for one year each.
 Marinaro and Norman were reinstated and resumed play for Canada.
 In the wake of Canada's World Cup appearance, the Canadian Soccer League began operations in 1987 with teams in eight Canadian cities.
 In 1989 the Canadian Soccer Referees' Association was founded.
+In 1987, Canada hosted its first FIFA tournament, the 1987 FIFA U-16 World Championship.
+The country would later also host the 2002 FIFA U-19 Women's World Championship, 2007 FIFA U-20 World Cup, and the 2014 FIFA U-20 Women's World Cup.

 The Vancouver 86ers of the CSL won the 1990 North American Club Championship, beating Maryland Bays 3–2 in the final in Burnaby, British Columbia.
 The same year, Canada's national side took part in the North American Nations Cup, hosting the three-team tournament.
 Canada won the tournament after a 1–0 win over the United States on May 6 and a 2–1 win over Mexico on May 13, all three goals scored by John Catliff, the tournament's top scorer.
 In 1991, Canada took part in the championship for the second time as defending champions.
 Mexico won the 1991 North American Nations Cup with Canada finishing in third place.

 After the 1992 season, the CSL was forced to end operations with Vancouver 86ers and Montreal Impact joining the United States' APSL.
 In January 1993, the Toronto Blizzard also joined the APSL.
 The Winnipeg Fury, not meeting USSF Division 1 market size standards, and North York Rockets joined the National Soccer League, which changed its name to the Canadian National Soccer League in 1993.